hexbatch/apple-core/core-docs/step-7-sets/search-api.md

     The index places are removed, and then the parts are re-indexed to start at 0

 Listing searches
-    can filter by token id, or attribute or owner
+    can filter by element id, or attribute or owner

 results can have options to show different amount of data in the results (-wide option)